...

 Yes.
 Ekim IT Solutions specifies, installs, and configures UPS systems for dental practice servers and network equipment across all 50 states, with on-site installation available in New England and New York.
 We also configure automatic shutdown software so the server is protected even during after-hours outages.

 Ekim IT Solutions works exclusively with dental practices.
 We serve New England and New York with on-site support and dental practices nationwide with remote support.
-Security, compliance, and everything in between so you can focus on patients.
+We protect dental practice servers with UPS battery backup and surge protection so a power outage does not corrupt your data, crash your software, or cost you a full day of recovery.